scuzzydude/asimov/asimov.md

 ## Artificial Scarcity

 Crypto currency and digital assets create artificial scarcity.
-Cryptography creates this system where if you can keep a secret key safe, you can uniquely stamp an item as unique and prove you are the one who holds though keys to that item.
+Cryptography creates this system where if you can keep a secret key safe, you can uniquely stamp an item as unique and prove you hold the keys to that item.
 This is a clever trick and useful in securing data.
 It's artificial.
 The item itself isn't scarce.
 Nothing digital is scarce.
 This is why we get to see what wealthy people had for breakfast on the Instagram.
 Published digitally, it's more expensive to restrict access to data than it is to allow everybody in the world to have it.
 That is the leverage of the internet and having digital devices everywhere.

 Capitalism is not an unfair system if everybody starts out with the same capital.
 It's more like Monopoly, there is a handful of good strategies, but it also depends on a bit of luck.
 Fair enough, that aligns with life in general.
 The problem capitalism has always had is if you start out with more capital, your odds are much, much better.